clowdr-app/clowdr/frontend/README.md

 ## Production builds

-- Install `serve` tool system-wide for testing production builds: `npm i -g serve`
 - Use the VSCode (build) task: `Frontend -- Production Build`
 - Use the VSCode task: `Frontend -- Serve Production Build`

 Alternatively:

-1. To build: `frontend> npm run build` Builds a static copy of the frontend to the `build/` folder using snowpack & webpack.
+1. To build: `frontend> pnpm build` Builds a static copy of the frontend to the `build/` folder using snowpack & webpack.
-1. To test: `frontend> serve -s build` Serves the static build locally for checking.
+1. To test: `frontend> pnpx serve -s build` Serves the static build locally for checking.

 ## Deployment to Netlify